aesatchien/FRC2429_vision/README.md

 **2019**: Java- mainly a simple overlay on camera because we did not track objects

+### Moving to  http://frcvision.local:1182/ or http://10.24.29.12:1182/ for the single camera stream
-**2020**: Plan to switch to python, break it into modules for 1) different targets and 2) posting to networktables
+**2020**: Switched to python, break it into modules for 1) different targets and 2) posting to networktables.
+Still uses stock GRIP pipeline

-		TODO: add PIXY and other camera codes in addition to opencv
+**2022**: Python working with GRIP pipeline, will add: PIXY support, red/blue cv pipeline options and socket connections for vision results transfer